 If you’re pressed for time in Eindhoven then there’s every chance you’ll miss this impressive piece of street art.
-There’s a good chance the DAF Museum, Philips Museum and the Van Abbe Museum of modern and contemporary art will rank higher on your to do list than the Silly Walk Eindhoven.
+There’s a good chance the DAF Museum, Philips Museum and the Van Abbe Museum of modern and contemporary art will rank higher on your to-do list than the Silly Walk Eindhoven.

-But as increasing numbers of people plan travel based around opportunities to shoot selfies and posting photos on Instagram, perhaps maybe more and more visitors will walk this way?
+But as increasing numbers of people plan to travel based around opportunities to shoot selfies and posting photos on Instagram, perhaps maybe more and more visitors will walk this way?

 Photos illustrating this post are by Stuart Forster.